dennisss/tansa/README.md

 Requirements
 ------------

-This platform was primary developed for UNIX based OSes (Linux / Mac OS X), but should be mostly compatible with Windows as well.
+This platform was primary developed for UNIX based OSes (Linux / Mac OS X), but should be mostly compatible with Windows as well (probably won't compile on windows in it's current state though).

+You can optionally skip most of this and try using one of your prebuilt Docker images (see `config/docker/` directory).

 For running/compiling the core code, the following libraries must be installed:

 - CMake
 - Eigen3
+- Boost
 - CGAL

 For running the simulations, all dependencies on the PX4 toolchain/gazebo SITL environment must be met: